 Short-term Care: Facilitates Functional Improvement

-Measures the percent of short-term stay residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Many argue that this is a reliable measure of rehabilitation performance.
+This metric is a measure of the percent of short-term care residents that experienced functional improvements, such as with activities of daily living.
+Some experts would argue that this is a reliable measure of rehabilitation performance.

 - Adventist Health Feather RiverAcute Care Hospitals 2.05 miles away5974 Pentz Road Paradise California 95969Voluntary non-profit - Church(530) 877-9361